m-lab/dns-zones/README.md

 Static
 * measurementlab.net: website and web services, monitoring and non-platform.
-* measurementlab.org: currently unsed for the most part.
+* measurementlab.org: currently unused for the most part.

 Dynamic
 * measurement-lab.org: all servers part of the M-Lab platform.